ariannavabi/PersonalProjects/Lexical Analyzer/ReadMe.md

 The output of this code will be the colored (Suntax Highlighting) code (just like modern IDEs) & a report that contains the count of every recognized grammar & the errors found.

 ## Download Links:
-**Click [here](https://github.com/ariannavabi/WindowsUtilities/raw/main/Proxy%20Disabler/ProxyDisabler.exe) to download the app.**
+**Click [here](https://github.com/ariannavabi/PersonalProjects/raw/main/Lexical%20Analyzer/LexicalAnalyzer1.0.zip) to download the app.**
-**Click [here](https://github.com/ariannavabi/WindowsUtilities/raw/main/Proxy%20Disabler/ProxyDisabler.exe) to download the source code.**
+**Click [here](https://github.com/ariannavabi/PersonalProjects/raw/main/Lexical%20Analyzer/LexicalAnalyzer1.0%20SourceCode.zip) to download the source code.**

 ![Here's how the app looks!](https://github.com/ariannavabi/PersonalProjects/blob/main/Lexical%20Analyzer/Screenshot1_LexicalAnalyzer.jpg?raw=true)

 - This app may be useful for learning & teaching purposes in the compiler design context.

 ![Here's how the app looks!](https://github.com/ariannavabi/PersonalProjects/blob/main/Lexical%20Analyzer/Screenshot2_LexicalAnalyzer.jpg?raw=true)

 ## How to use
-  Download the [ProxyDisabler.exe](https://github.com/ariannavabi/WindowsUtilities/raw/main/Proxy%20Disabler/ProxyDisabler.exe) zip file & extract it, then open the LexicalAnalyzer.exe to use the app.
+  Download the [LexicalAnalyzer1.0.zip](https://github.com/ariannavabi/PersonalProjects/raw/main/Lexical%20Analyzer/LexicalAnalyzer1.0.zip) zip file & extract it, then open the LexicalAnalyzer.exe to use the app.
 No installations is needed, you only need to open the file.

 ## Source Code
-  The [ProxyDisablerV2.0.0.0_SourceCode](https://github.com/ariannavabi/WindowsUtilities/tree/main/Proxy%20Disabler/ProxyDisablerV2.0.0.0_SourceCode) zip file is where the source code exists.
+  The [LexicalAnalyzer1.0 SourceCode.zip](https://github.com/ariannavabi/PersonalProjects/raw/main/Lexical%20Analyzer/LexicalAnalyzer1.0%20SourceCode.zip) zip file is where the source code exists.
 This app is written in C# language (Windows Form Application); so you'll need Visual Studio & `.Net Framework` Installed to be able to edit the source code.
 The app itself how ever, does not need any extra instalations.

 ---
+A university project at: Islamic Azad University, West Tehran Branch, Started & finished on Spring 2021, while a historical pandemic was heppening! 🦠

 Thanks for downloading this app!
 Hope you enjoy it! 😀

  -**Arian Navabi**